Austin-Schaffer/android-messaging-push-tutorial/README.md

 ##Get Current User's Google Play ID

-First, add the google play services library to your project by adding the following line in your **build.gradle** file dependencies:
+First, add the Google Play services library to your project by adding the following line in your `build.gradle` file dependencies:

     compile "com.google.android.gms:play-services:4.0.+"

-Each user has a unique google play ID.
+Each user has a unique Google Play ID.
 Use an async task to fetch this while the user is logging in.
-First, you will need to get your project number from the google developer console.
+First, you will need to get your project number from the Google developer console.
 At the top of the overview page for your project, you will see a project number like so:

 <img src="images/project-number.png" />

-Using your project id, declare the following in **LoginActivity.java** onCreate:
+Using your project ID, declare the following in `LoginActivity.java onCreate`:

     final GoogleCloudMessaging gcm = GoogleCloudMessaging.getInstance(getApplicationContext());